New Dad Survival Tips To Get You Through The First Month

 Whether or not a parent decides to go to the effort to translate a baby cry, there are some ways to try and make the crying stop.
 Parents can hold the kid in their arms so that they are positioned face-down or on their side.
 Long shushing noises may also work because it is essentially white noise.
 A little swaying or jiggling could create calm, but so too would a quick car ride.

 In the first couple of weeks, parents will notice people clamoring to get in and see the new kid.
 They will be best served by keeping the house locked down as much as possible.
-One tactic is to ask the new grandparents to coordinate travel schedules so the family has a couple weeks to get situated at home before they arrive.
+One tactic is to ask the new grandparents to coordinate travel schedules so the family has a couple of weeks to get situated at home before they arrive.
 But as for non-relatives, many families look to a close friend to schedule visitors so they don’t have to think about it.

 When these folks arrive, parents need to make sure they request that visitors don’t stay for long and bring some food with them.
 There’s no need to keep the house clean.
 There’s also no need for parents to look put together.